Euro zone back in firing line over growth, lowflation, Greece

-This is not euro crisis 2.0, at least not for now.
+This is not euro crisis 2.0.
+At least not for now.
 The bond market is nervous but not seething with contagion as it was in 2010-12.
-This week's global market sell-off was provoked by weak U.S. and Chinese data, adding to concerns about a global slowdown.
+This week's global market sell-off was sparked by weak U.S. and Chinese data, adding to concerns about a global slowdown.

 But four overlapping factors have rekindled anxiety about the euro zone's stalling recovery amid rising political tensions both among its leaders and between economic giant Germany and the European Central Bank: